Grudger Tom, Sherrif, and the Tree Top Road

 Scene One: Search for Dina

 Harassin tries to remember the details of the previous night, drinking with the raftmen of the Lucky Prince.
-Captain Paddy Lash and his crew have been making some extra coin by running supplies up the canal for the army while waiting for their promised reward.
-Ordinarily they don’t stay the night near the cursed city.
-But their Vetha wisewoman failed to return yesterday.
+Captain Paddy Lash and his crew have been making extra coin by running supplies up the canal for the army while they await the reward promised them for the adventure in Molag.
+Most times they don’t stay the night near the haunted city.
+But yesterday their Vetha wisewoman failed to return.
 Harassin waited with Paddy Lash and Danni, spending the night on the barge.
 They shared the last of their Pomarj Black.
 That’s the last thing Harassin remembers.

 Continue reading “Vampires of Grabford”